 When Do PSAT Scores Come Out?

-How long does it take to get PSAT results?
-You'll get your PSAT scores in December, six to eight weeks after taking the exam.
+First off, how long does it take to get PSAT results?
+You'll usually get your PSAT scores in December, six to eight weeks after taking the exam.

 PSAT Results Timeline

-How long does it take to get PSAT scores?
-Here's a complete look at the PSAT timeline for 2017-2018, so you can see exactly when you'll take the test and when you'll get your scores back.
+Now, let's go into more detail: how long does it take to get PSAT scores?
+Here's a complete look at the PSAT timeline for 2017-18 so you can see exactly when you'll take the test and when you'll get your scores back.

 The PSAT is generally administered in mid-October, though there are a few possible dates.
-The 2017 PSAT test dates are below:
+The 2017 PSAT test dates are as follows:

-The exact logistics of taking the PSAT will depend on your school.
-Some schools make each student in 11th grade take the test, some have a signup, and still others don't administer the PSAT at all, so you'll have to arrange to take the test yourself somewhere else.
-To make sure you're not stuck without a PSAT score, ask your school by September 1st how they do the test.
-If you don't like your school's method, you'll have plenty of time to make other plans.
+The exact logistics of taking the PSAT depend on your school.
+Some schools make each 11th grade student take the test, some offer PSAT sign-up, and others don't administer the PSAT at all (meaning you'll have to arrange to take the test somewhere else).

-Step 2: PSAT Scores Are Released Online in December
+Step 2: Get Your PSAT Scores Online in December

-Scores will come out on December 11th, 2017.
-Once PSAT scores are released, you can access them online through your College Board account.
-To view PSAT scores online, start by signing in to your College Board account:
+Once PSAT scores are released, you can access them online by signing into your College Board account:

 If you haven't made a College Board account, you can do so here.

-Next, click on “PSAT/NMSQT, PSAT 10, and PSAT 8/9 Scores” to get to your PSAT scores.
-You’ll then be taken to a page which has your PSAT results.
+Once you've logged in, click on “PSAT/NMSQT, PSAT 10, and PSAT 8/9 Scores” to get to your PSAT scores.
+You’ll then be taken to a page that has your PSAT results.

-For more details on how to get your PSAT scores, including what to do if you can’t see your PSAT scores online, read our complete guide to the PSAT score report here.
+For more details on how to get your PSAT scores, including what to do if you can’t see your PSAT scores online, read our complete guide to the PSAT score report.

 PSAT Results: What Now?

-Becoming a semifinalist for this merit scholarship is only contingent upon your PSAT scores, but becoming a finalist requires a little more effort, including keeping up your GPA.
+If you become a Semifinalist, note that becoming a Finalist requires a little more effort, including keeping up your GPA.
 Lay the groundwork for becoming a National Merit Finalist senior year by doing some research into what’s required.

 The main purpose of the PSAT is to prepare students to take the SAT, either later on in their junior years or in the fall of their senior years before they apply to colleges.

 In fact, your PSAT score is intended to be a good estimate of how you’ll do on the actual SAT.
-This means that if you get a 1200 on the PSAT and take the SAT without any prep, you’ll likely get the same score again.
+This means that if you get 1200 on the PSAT and take the SAT without any prep, you’ll likely get around the same score.

-However, this doesn’t mean that you should despair if you have a low PSAT score.
-Instead, analyze what went wrong on your PSAT and use that information to improve your knowledge and skills so that you can do better on the SAT.
+Don't despair if you get a low PSAT score.
+Instead, analyze what went wrong on your PSAT and use that information to improve your knowledge and skills so that you can do better on the SAT or ACT.

 The process of analyzing your errors will be helpful even if you scored extremely well on the PSAT, because the content on the PSAT and SAT aren't exactly the same.
-PSAT scores only go up to 1520, instead of up to 1600 like the SAT, because the SAT has higher-level reading passages, tests trickier grammatical rules, and includes more trigonometry and harder Math questions than the PSAT.
-Hence, even if you get a perfect score on the PSAT, you're not guaranteed a perfect SAT score.
+PSAT scores only go up to 1520 instead of 1600 like on the SAT.
+The reason?
+The SAT has higher-level reading passages, tests trickier grammatical rules, and includes more trigonometry and harder math questions.
+So even if you get a perfect score on the PSAT, you're not guaranteed a perfect SAT score.

-Whatever the reasons for your issues, make sure you start your SAT prep by addressing the weaknesses revealed by the PSAT.
-For more great advice on what to do with your PSAT scores, read this article!
+Whatever the reasons for your issues, make sure you start your SAT or ACT prep by addressing the weaknesses revealed by the PSAT.
+For more advice on what to do with your PSAT scores, read this article!

 Want to see how your score stacks up against other students’ scores?
 Find out with our coverage of the most recent PSAT percentiles and Score Selection Index.

 Already taken the PSAT as a junior?
 Start to plan out when you’ll take the SAT with our up-to-date list of test dates.
-Alternatively, if you took the PSAT as a freshman or sophomore, find out when the next PSAT is going to be offered.
+Alternatively, if you took the PSAT as a freshman or sophomore, find out when the next PSAT will be offered.